 Since publishing her first play at age seventeen, Alex (Lee) Miles has written for stage and screen, for brides, with the book Sixty Secrets for a Happy Bride, and for spys-in-waiting with eight Zac Power books.
 Using her background in theatre, Alex entertains with interactive workshops on writing and the Imagination Muscle.
-Her Starring Olive Black children’s series launches in 2017.
+Her Starring Olive Black children’s series launched in 2017.

 St George’s hospital in Melbourne.